solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1: New options for CREATE USER

-The new options control the valid-until date, bypassing of row-level security, and role membership.
+The new options for `CREATE USER` control the valid-until date, bypassing of row-level security, and role membership.

+- Run the following commands:

 ```sql
 CREATE USER adminuser1 CREATEROLE REPLICATION CREATEDB;